 Wine credenzas and wine caves

 If you live in a house that has either a cellar or a separate area for your wine, count yourself between the lucky ones.
-What happens if you have no independent space to keep your bottles?
 If you live in an apartment, flat, condominium or so, you would not have it.

 Options for storing wine